dhingratul/Fraud-Prediction/README.md

 # Run
 1. Install the requirements for the projects by running
-2. `jupyter notebook Fraud-Prediction.ipynb` to open the Jupyter notebook
+2. `jupyter notebook Fraud_Prediction.ipynb` to open the Jupyter notebook

 # Discussions
 1. A One class SVM is used for predicting fraudulent traffic (+1)